Effects of Different Cosmic Ray Transport Models on Galaxy Formation: Results

 Fig.~\ref{fig:gal.fx} examines the effects of different CR transport models on galaxy evolution (comparing to a baseline simulation with no CRs).
 This is the main focus of \paperonetwo, which explore a much wider variety of galaxy properties, for constant-diffusivity models.
 However \papertwo\ shows that almost all of the effects of CRs are strongly-correlated because the effect of CRs is primarily as a ``preventive'' feedback agent, contributing to CGM pressure and slowly-accelerating outflows, preventing cool gas from more-rapidly accreting onto the galaxy.
 Thus to the extent that CRs suppress the SFRs/stellar masses in galaxies, they also modify the galaxy morphologies, metallicities, angular momentum content, ISM phases, rotation curves, etc, but simply ``moving along'' the correlations of these quantities with galaxy stellar mass and/or SFR.
 We therefore restrict in Fig.~\ref{fig:gal.fx} to cosmological SFRs, the buildup of stellar mass, and galaxy rotation curves (concentration, creation of ``cores,'' etc).

 \papertwo\ showed that the range $\kappa_{29}\sim 3-30$ favored by $L_{\gamma}$ observations is also the range of $\kappa$ which produces the {\em maximal} effect of CRs on intermediate-through-MW mass systems here.
 At much lower-$\kappa$, CRs lose all their energy collisionally, so provide no pressure and do essentially nothing to the galaxy.
 At much higher-$\kappa$, CRs simply ``escape'' and produce negligible pressure/coupling to gas.
 At the ``sweet spot'' in $\kappa$, CRs from SNe can reduce SFRs by as much as a factor $\sim 5$ near $z\sim0$, and stellar masses by factors $\sim 2-4$, acting primarily at low redshifts/late times (as shown in \papertwo).
 However, we find that in the more physically-motivated SC and ET models, the effects of CRs on galaxy evolution are weaker.
-They are still appreciable, but almost always lie ``between'' the ``No CRs'' and ``Constant Diffusivity'' models.
-This follows naturally from the arguments above: because the diffusivity rises with galacto-centric radius in these models, the CR pressure drops more rapidly, so CRs are less efficient at re-accelerating winds and suppressing accretion onto galaxies.
+They are still appreciable, but almost always lie ``between'' the ``No CRs'' and ``Constant Diffusivity'' models. \pfh{For the reasons above, with its intermediate diffusivity in the CGM, the reference model ``SC:Default'' with $f_{\rm QLT}\sim1$ produces results similar here to the intermediate models, closes to ``Fast-Max'' in {\bf m11i} and {\bf m11f} and to ``SC+ET'' in {\bf m12i}.} \pfh{This follows naturally from the arguments above: if the diffusivity rises with galacto-centric radius in these models, the CR pressure drops more rapidly, so CRs are less efficient at re-accelerating winds and suppressing accretion onto galaxies, compared to constant-diffusivity models.}

+\pfh{As noted, we do not explicitly consider ISM properties here, though they will be studied in much greater detail comparing the effects of some of the CR models here in Chan et al. (in prep) and Benincasa et al. (in prep).
+To leading-order, the effects of CRs shift galaxies ``along'' a sequence via their effects in the CGM, changing the baryonic mass of the galaxy.
+But also recall that these models are all calibrated to reproduce a similar set of observational constraints including $\gamma$-ray luminosities and grammage and CR energy density at the solar circle in MW-like galaxies.
+As a result, properties like the diffusivity and CR pressure are, by construction, quite similar in the disk midplane.
+While the models predict quite distinct variations across different phases, since they have similar ``mean'' behavior, these generally produce second-order differences.}